FlorianRhiem/ResourceLibrary.cmake/README.md

 1. Copy [ResourceLibrary.cmake](ResourceLibrary.cmake) to a directory in your module path, e.g. *cmake*
 2. Include it in your *CMakeLists.txt* using `include(ResourceLibrary)`
+3. (Optional) When using GCC, Clang or Apple Clang, set `RESOURCE_LIBRARY_USE_ASM` to `On` (see *How it works* below)
-3. Define a resource library, either STATIC or SHARED, containing a list of files:
+4. Define a resource library, either STATIC or SHARED, containing a list of files:
    ```CMake
    add_resource_library(ExampleResourceLibrary STATIC example.txt directory/example.png)
    ```
-4. Add it to another target's link libraries:
+5. Add it to another target's link libraries:
    ```CMake
    target_link_libraries(ExampleTarget ExampleResourceLibrary)
    ```
-5. Include the resource library's header file, with the same name as its target:
+6. Include the resource library's header file, with the same name as its target:
    ```C++
    #include<ExampleResourceLibrary.h>
    ```